 HMD Global is behind the revitalisation, using the Nokia branding on smartphones from entry-level to flagship devices.
 And it is using some of the heritage of the phone manufacturer's past as inspiration.

-That's why we've handpicked some of our favourite Nokia mobile phones from the last 30 years or so.
+That's why we've handpicked some of our favourite Nokia mobile phones from the last few decades.
 We've also chucked in some stinkers too.

 So here are the best and, frankly, worst and weirdest Nokia handsets we all remember.